-• Outside (Hallway) Disruptions - teachers/staff will determine reason for student being in hallway.
+Outside (Hallway) Disruptions - teachers/staff will determine the reason for students being in the hallway.
 If unexcused, consequences for skipping, tardiness, or leaving class will apply.
-Dean of Students should be notified immediately.
+The Dean of Students should be notified immediately.
 Additional offenses: Determination of the Administration

-ILLEGAL DRUGS AND ALCOHOL - possession and/or use of controlled substances/alcohol, (drug paraphernalia) or imitations on school grounds bystudents is prohibited.
+ILLEGAL DRUGS AND ALCOHOL

+Possession and/or use of controlled substances/alcohol, (drug paraphernalia) or imitations on school grounds by students is prohibited.
 The Administration will determine consequences.